prashanthmani90/github-users-favorite-program/README.md

 npm start

-Please remember to add .env file with the share env variables
+Please remember to add .env file with the share env variables (Github access token is required.
+If getting bad credentials, Please request a new one or add your own personal access token from github).
+You can find it in user profile settings, under developer settings (Token - Classic giving repo permissions)

 # Test Cases